-Reports: Kentucky police shoot, kill man after confrontation
+Kentucky police shoot, kill man after confrontation

 LOUISVILLE, Ky.
-(AP) — Police officers in Kentucky’s largest city have fatally shot a man after what they described as a confrontation.
+(AP) — Police body camera video shows a man who was fatally shot by officers in Kentucky’s largest city was armed with a screwdriver.

-Louisville Metro Police Chief Steven Conrad told news outlets that officers responding to a report of a disorderly person Sunday night fired shots at a man after a run-in.
-He died at the scene.
-A preliminary investigation indicated that the man was armed with an unspecified weapon.
+Louisville Police Maj.
+Frank Hardison said at a news conference Monday that three officers repeatedly asked 45-year-old Russell T. Bowman to drop the screwdriver before they used their stun guns on him.
+Hardison said Bowman charged at police, and two officers fired their weapons.

+Louisville Police Chief Steve Conrad said the stun guns had no effect on Bowman.
+Conrad released Bowman’s name and identified the officers as Devin Dawes and Matthew Aden.
+He said both have been on the force since 2015.

 Most Read Nation & World Stories